Share:

 A No-Burn day is a 24-hour ban on wood-burning in residential fireplaces, stoves or outdoor fire pits in the South Coast Air Basin.
 South Coast AQMD forecasters call for residential No-Burn Days when PM2.5 is expected to reach Unhealthy levels due to air emissions and stagnant weather conditions.

 South Coast AQMD’s No-Burn Day alerts do not apply to mountain communities above 3,000 feet in elevation, the Coachella Valley or High Desert, homes that rely on wood as a sole source of heat, low income households and those without natural gas service.
-Gas and other non-wood burning fireplaces are also exempt
+Gas fireplaces are also exempt.

 South Coast AQMD is providing several resources to the public to make following No-Burn Days as convenient as possible: